-Log2 fold changes can also be added and subtracted by providing a list to the contrast argument with two elements: the names of the log2 fold changes to add, and the names of the log2 fold changes to subtract.
+Log2 fold changes can also be added and subtracted by providing a list to the contrast argument which has two elements: the names of the log2 fold changes to add, and the names of the log2 fold changes to subtract.
+The names used in the list should come from resultsNames(dds).

 Alternatively, a numeric vector of the length of resultsNames(dds) can be provided, for manually specifying the linear combination of terms.
 Demonstrations of the use of contrasts for various designs can be found in the examples section of the help page for the results function.
-The formula that is used to generate the contrasts can be found in Section 4.4.
+The mathematical formula that is used to generate the contrasts can be found in Section 4.5.